DSIMB/PoincareMSA/README.md

 The program is implemented in `python3.7` using `pytorch` librarie for Poincaré disk construction and `plotly` for interactive visualisation of the resulting projections.

-If you are working in Linux, you can use e a conda environment to access all the cenessary libraries :
+If you are working in Linux, you can use a conda environment to access all the cenessary libraries:

 ```
 conda env create -f env_poincare.yml